 A fear of getting things wrong can stop equity, diversity and inclusion work before it even beings.
 We need to remember that learning is a process, so it’s important to manage your expectations and commit to playing the long-game.

 Don’t be ashamed to say “I don’t know,” or to acknowledge mistakes as they happen.
-Perfectionism has never been the goal of EDI work.
+Perfectionism has never been the goal of DEI work.
 Instead, the goal is to create environments where people feel more valued, more welcomed, more comfortable and more safe.
 And when you let go of perfectionism you give yourself—and your team—permission to show up as themselves.

 2. Measure Outcomes and Collect Data